I have an uncomfortable vagina now?

 In the first few weeks of pregnancy, your uterus is expanding.

-(Think of it as major renos for the new house guest.)
+(Think of it as a major renovation for the new house guest.)

 As it does, you may feel some cramping in your pelvic area.